Get

 Image Credit: katiklinski, Pixabay

-You may also try sprinkling the seeds on your dog’s food, but again, try a very small amount at first, as they may not enjoy the aromatic flavor.
+You may also try sprinkling a very small amount on your dog’s food, but again, they may not enjoy the aromatic flavor.
 Finally, you can try cooking the bulbs and mixing them into your dog’s food.
 Be sure to chop the bulb into tiny pieces since it has a strong flavor.

 If you are unsure how much to give your dog, it’s a good idea to consult your vet.
-While fennel is perfectly safe for dogs, too much of it at once can cause digestive troubles.
+While fennel is considered safe for dogs in small amounts, too much of it at once can cause digestive troubles.

 If you need to speak with a vet but can't get to one, head over to PangoVet.
 It's an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!